New Year …

 California’s affordability crisis is not improving.
 In far too many communities, it’s getting worse!

 At the same time, California’s economy is slowing.
-Major industries that once defined California, such as technology, entertainment, manufacturing, agriculture and processing facilities are cutting jobs or relocating operations.
+Major industries that once defined California, such as technology, entertainment, manufacturing, agriculture and food processing facilities are cutting jobs or relocating operations.
 California’s unemployment rate is the highest in the nation.
 Instead of addressing the root causes, state leaders are sticking to meaningless political talking points that don’t match the reality of the people they represent.

 It’s Time For Real Solutions … Not More Excuses!